-Experience working in educational travel settings preferred, but not required.
+Experience working in educational travel settings

-Experience managing budgets preferred but not required.
+Experience managing budgets

-Experience with performing live interpretation and written translation (Spanish-English) preferable but not required.
+Experience with performing live interpretation and written translation (Spanish-English)

-Experience working with a multicultural staff team
+Experience working with a multicultural staff team (leadership experience preferred)

-Cell Phone and cell phone plan for work-related purposes.
+Prepaid cell phone for work-related purposes.

-All food and transport work-related costs will be covered while you are with students in country (June - August).
+All food and transport costs will be covered while you are with students in country (June - August).